pimutils/vdirsyncer/docs/contributing.rst

 * Make sure your problem isn't already listed in :doc:`problems`.

-* Make sure you have the latest version by executing ``pip install --user --upgrade vdirsyncer``.
+* Make sure you have the absolutely latest version of vdirsyncer.
+For users of some Linux distributions such as Debian or Fedora this may not be the version that your distro offers.
+In those cases please file a bug against the distro package, not against upstream vdirsyncer.

 * Use ``--verbosity=DEBUG`` when including output from vdirsyncer.